 An example would be the streaming of high-definition and 4K videos.
 Older mobile processors do not have the native capability to decode and process these files.
 The same is true for mobile games that depend on advanced integrated graphics and higher RAM.

-Some apps also introduce features that take exploit the capabilities of newer hardware.
+Some apps also introduce features that exploit the capabilities of newer hardware.
 These include the use of artificial intelligence built in the chip or the image signal and digital signal processors used in social media, photography, and other apps.

 4. Presence of Malware and Planned Obsolescence